 Now I`m the curious journalist from the “Think Outside The Box” magazine and I`m sitting here with Szilvi trying to intimidate her with questions from our readers.
 Aaand scene!

-How was it to get rid of nearly all your belongings?
+How did it feel to get rid of nearly all your belongings?
 You`ve sold, donated and sent some of your stuff back to Hungary.

 Pretty sh*t… I’m not a hoarder, but still it’s very hard to leave your personal things behind.
 Clothes and shoes are basic.
 But I will miss the shot glasses and mugs, what we got as souvenirs from our travels.The furniture and the car (camping in it), everything.
 The small things too, I decorated our house to make it a home.
 I cry every day recently, it makes me very emotional.
 It’s frustrating to think about what I won’t have time for in the last few days.